JamesABaker/JamesABaker/README.md

 - 📈 **Modelling QA Lead** at the UK Health Security Agency (UKHSA)
 - 🏥 **Senior Health Analyst** at the Joint Biosecurity Centre, part of NHS test and trace
 - 🧪 **Postdoctoral Fellow** at the European Bioinformatics Institute (EMBL-EBI)
-- 🌏 **Intern** in the Computational Chemistry Department at the Chulalongkorn University in Bangkok
+- 🇹🇭 **Intern** in the Computational Chemistry Department at the Chulalongkorn University in Bangkok
+- 📖 My publications can be viewed on [Google Scholar](https://scholar.google.co.uk/citations?user=hbR8DVYAAAAJ&hl=en).

 ## 🎓 Education

-- 🌏 **PhD** at the University of Manchester in conjunction with the Singapore A*STAR Bioinformatics Institute
+- 🇸🇬 **PhD** at the University of Manchester and the Singapore A*STAR Bioinformatics Institute
-- **Masters** in Biochemistry at the University of Liverpool
+- 🇬🇧 **Masters** in Biochemistry at the University of Liverpool

 ## 🧪 Out of the lab